vitalets/playwright-bdd/docs/writing-steps/bdd-fixtures.md

 ```

 #### Example
-Popular use-case for `$step` fixture - additional matching by the step title.
+A popular use-case for the `$step` fixture is additional matching by the step title.

-Imagine you have a universal step to checks whether element visible or hidden:
+Imagine you have a universal step to check whether an element is visible or hidden:
 ```ts
 Then('element with text {string} should( not) be displayed', ...)
 ```
-The pattern contains optional matching `should( not)`, that is [not available](https://github.com/cucumber/cucumber-expressions/issues/125) inside step function.
-The easiest way to additionally check for `( not)` is to use step title:
+The pattern contains optional matching `should( not)`, which is [not available](https://github.com/cucumber/cucumber-expressions/issues/125) inside the step function.
+The easiest way to additionally check for `( not)` is to use the step title:
 ```ts
 Then('element with text {string} should( not) be displayed', async ({ page, $step }, text: string) => {
   const negate = /should not/.test($step.title);